Key Takeaways:

 Clinical significance

-If the vaccine happens to be very effective and safe after the clinical trials on humans, then we might be able to say goodbye to the name, cancer, soon enough.
+If human trials confirm safety and efficacy, this vaccine could revolutionize cancer treatment by making tumors more vulnerable to immune attacks.
 With a vaccine like this that targets the key to the survival and dividing ability of cancerous cells, the world of medicine may soon be free from the effects of this thorn, cancer.

 Conclusion